Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 **Anticipated Questions:**

-**Q1: Why EfficientNet-B2 instead of ResNet-18 with 99.5% recall?**
+**Q1: Why EfficientNet-B2 instead of ResNet-18 with 99.53% recall?**

 "Great question.
-ResNet-18 does achieve 99.5% pneumonia recall, but at the cost of 95.7% normal recall—meaning more false alarms.
-EfficientNet-B2 balances both classes better at 98.4% and 98.2%, converges faster, and has fewer parameters.
+ResNet-18 does achieve 99.53% pneumonia recall, but at the cost of 95.73% normal recall—meaning more false alarms.
+EfficientNet-B2 balances both classes better at 98.35% pneumonia recall and 98.17% normal recall, converges faster at epoch 4, and has fewer parameters.
 For a general-purpose screening tool, balance is more sustainable than extreme sensitivity."

 **Q2: Have you compared against radiologist performance?**

 "Not yet—that requires a prospective study with IRB approval.
 However, the CheXNet paper by Rajpurkar et al. showed radiologists achieve around 93-95% accuracy on similar data.
-Our 96.6% is competitive, but we acknowledge our test set is small (296 images) and single-center.
-A fair comparison needs multi-reader studies on diverse datasets."
+Our validation set performance of 98.30% accuracy is competitive, but we acknowledge our dataset is from a single center.
+A fair comparison needs multi-reader studies on diverse datasets with proper IRB approval."

 **Q3: How would you handle deployment in a real hospital?**